ossner/TUMPROG/README.md

 # TUMPROG
-Numerical programming/numerical analysis notebook collection
+Numerical programming/numerical analysis notebook collection.

+Disclaimer: This project is mostly only for myself to learn the Julia language and repeat topics from my favorite subject, Numerical Programming.
 ## Prerequisites
 1. [The Julia language](https://julialang.org)
 2. [Pluto.jl](https://github.com/fonsp/Pluto.jl)